AAU-SW7-PSAAAB/energy-label-log-server/README.md

 $ npm run exec -- --mariadb-init
 ```

-If column store is not installed to
+If column store is not installed do
 ```bash
 $ npm run exec -- --mariadb-init --mariadb-column-store=false
 ```